Agent Deployment in Special Environments

 // Version number of the resource information.

-// When K8s resource information changes, ensure that this version number also changes, usually using Linux Epoch.
+// When K8s resource information changes, ensure this version number also changes, usually using Linux Epoch.

-// When K8s resource information does not change, carry the version number from the previous request, and entries do not need to be transmitted.
+// When K8s resource information has not changed, carry the previous version number, and entries do not need to be transmitted.

-// Even if the resource information does not change, request deepflow-server periodically, ensuring the interval between two requests does not exceed 24 hours.
+// Even if the resource information has not changed, periodically request deepflow-server, ensuring the interval between two requests does not exceed 24 hours.

 optional uint64 version = 2;

-// When there is an error calling the K8s API or other errors occur, this field can be used to inform deepflow-server.
+// When calling the K8s API fails or other errors occur, use this field to inform deepflow-server.

-// When there is error_msg, it is recommended to carry the version and entries fields used in the previous request.
+// When error_msg exists, it is recommended to carry the version and entries fields used in the previous request.

 optional string error_msg = 3;